 There are models of community intervention and restorative justice—established and led by women of color community organizers as alternatives or supplements to calling the police—that exist for people hoping to support victims and help hold abusers in their lives accountable.
 But this is an imperfect fit in the current context.
 This is an industry, a network of thousands of precariously connected individuals in a for-profit system, not a radical community interrogating its own praxis.

 Even as journalists organize, both formally through unions and informally through information sharing among freelancers and others, this remains a heavy lift.
-But if the allegations are credible, which is both the compassionate response and a statistical probability, then some of what happens next, particularly in a vacuum of more formal accountability, will need to be done among friends and peers.
+But if the allegations are credible, then some of what happens next, particularly in a vacuum of more formal accountability, will need to be done among friends and peers.